lordareicgnon/Walk_likelihood/README.md

 __**WLA_params:__
 The parameters that need to be specified to the Walk-likelihood Algorithm that will be used by WLCF

-## Attributes:
+### Attributes:

-Both WLA and WLCF have the following attributes
+The following attributes of a network are obtained by WLCF

 __N:__ &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; The number of nodes in the network